The Spill Canvas: Career

-Lead singer and guitarist Nick Thomas (born May 26, 1984) grew up in Sioux Falls, South Dakota and began learning how to play guitar at 11 years old.
-Thomas attended Roosevelt High School and sang with the school concert choir and men's choir.
-He began performing at local venues on his acoustic guitar at 15-years-old and self-released his first punk rock and acoustic CD titled The Blur of Motions in 2000 with Prairie Dog Studios.
+Lead singer and guitarist Nick Thomas (born May 25, 1984) grew up in Sioux Falls, South Dakota, and began learning how to play guitar at 11 years old.
+Thomas attended Roosevelt High School in the city and sang with the school concert choir and men's choir.
+He began performing at local venues with his acoustic guitar at 15-years-old and self-released his first punk rock and acoustic CD titled The Blur of Motions in 2000 with Prairie Dog Studios.
 Thomas envisioned the Spill Canvas in the summer of 2001 as a collage of unique musical sounds and ideas coming together to form a unique palette.
-Vocalist Becca Flinn approached Thomas following a solo show and the two formed the beginnings of the band, adding bassist Alan Burkhard and violinist Hannah Peskey.
+Vocalist Becca Flinn approached Thomas after a solo show and the two formed the beginnings of the band, adding bassist Alan Burkhard and violinist Hannah Peskey.
 The band combined a subtle symphonic sound with aggressive acoustic rock.
-Flinn, Burkhard and Peskey dropped out of the group less than a year after joining.
-Thomas retained the band name as a solo project while performing as a guitarist and backup vocalist for Nodes of Ranvier until his departure in early 2003 to pursue his band full time.
+Flinn, Burkhard, and Peskey dropped out of the group less than a year after joining.
+Thomas retained the band name as a solo project while performing as a guitarist and backup vocalist for Nodes of Ranvier until his departure in early 2003 to pursue developing his band full time.

 The Spill Canvas self-released its first five-song CD titled Concept EP in May 2003, produced at Cathouse Studios in Sioux Falls.
 The band signed with Florida-based, independent label One Eleven Records shortly after the CD release.
 Label owner Brad Fischetti discovered the band on the online streaming website MP3.com.
 The band's first widespread album, Sunsets and Car Crashes, which was written, produced, and performed by Thomas, was released by One Eleven Records on April 20, 2004.
-Thomas was joined by members Joe Beck, Ross Wheeler, and Brandon Aegerter to tour the release of Sunsets and Car Crashes.
-Wheeler and Aegerter later left the group and were replaced by Scott McGuire and Dan Ludeman.
+Thomas was joined by members Joe Beck, Brian Anderson, Ross Wheeler, and Brandon Aegerter to tour after the release of Sunsets and Car Crashes.
+Wheeler, Anderson, and Aegerter later left the group and were replaced by Scott McGuire and Dan Ludeman.
 The four members collectively wrote what would be The Spill Canvas' second album, One Fell Swoop.
-The album was released August 9, 2005 by One Eleven Records once again.
+The album was released August 9, 2005, by One Eleven Records once again.

 On their official page in late 2006, the band announced a change of label through a news post by bassist Scott McGuire; "Also, did I mention that there is a new record label in the picture?
 That's right, we have signed to Sire Records."